 To make the best impression on banks and investors, your business plan should be presented in the standard business plan format and contain the necessary business plan elements.

 Your business plan should present what a banker or venture capitalist expects to see, in the order they expect to see it in.
 Following a standard business plan outline will keep you on track, and save you from botching your best chance at getting your business funded.

 Want to just skip ahead and download our free business plan template?
 Just click here.

 Build your plan, then organize it.

 I don’t recommend writing the plan in the same order you present it as a finished document.

-For example, although the executive summary comes as the first section of a business plan, I recommend writing it after everything else is done, so you know exactly what appears in the rest of your business plan.
+For example, although the executive summary comes as the first business plan section, I recommend writing it after everything else is done, so you know exactly what appears in the rest of your business plan.

 Is the order important?

-If you have the main components, the order doesn’t matter that much, but what’s presented here is the sequence of business plan elements that I suggest for a standard business plan.
+If you have the main business plan components, the order doesn’t matter that much, but what’s presented here is the sequence of business plan elements that I suggest for a standard business plan.